danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 `just_read()` instead of `SomeReader(...).read()`?

-* As with the built-in `open(...).read()`, it is useful to have a two-step process where the first step checks if the resource can even be found and accessed, and the second step does the reading.
+* As with the built-in `open(...).read()`, it is useful to have a two-step process where the first step checks if the resource can be found and accessed, and the second step does the reading.
 * The `close()` method and context manager methods give control over when any system resources (file handles, network connections) will be released.
 A simple function would have to contain these resources in a closure, with no